-Each season there is only one American Idol.
-But the real winners may be the show's loyal sponsors.
+NEW YORK Each season there is only one American Idol.
+But the real winners may be the show’s loyal sponsors.

 Coke might be getting the most for its investment.
 The soda company got in on the ground floor in 2002 for a reported $10 million, though its deal, like all sponsorship agreements, is renegotiated each year.
-In 2008, "Idol" was listed by PlaceViews, Brandweek parent company Nielsen's product placement service, as the top show for product integration, with 2,000 Coke occurrences for the season.
-In addition to the prime placement of Coke cups in front of the judges, the company gets to furnish the stage's "Red Room" however it likes.
+In 2008, Idol was listed by PlaceViews, Billboard parent company Nielsen’s product placement service, as the top show for product integration, with 2,000 Coke occurrences for the season.
+In addition to the prime placement of Coke cups in front of the judges, the company gets to furnish the stage’s “Red Room” however it likes.

-"We've primarily done Coke, but when we launched Coke Lime, for instance, we switched over," Coca-Cola rep Susan Stribling said.
-"We've done contests where consumers have been able to create their own judges' cup designs and the winner was featured on the show."
+“We’ve primarily done Coke, but when we launched Coke Lime, for instance, we switched over,” Coca-Cola spokeswoman Susan Stribling said.
+“We’ve done contests where consumers have been able to create their own judges’ cup designs and the winner was featured on the show.”

-Ford has used its "Idol" connection on TV, in print, online and in dealer showrooms.
-This year, Ford-which is given access to the "Idol" contestants for weekly promotional videos-wanted to highlight its "think" technology that lets a driver speak directly to a car.
+Ford has used its Idol connection on TV, in print, online and in dealer showrooms.
+This year, Ford — which is given access to the Idol contestants for weekly promotional videos — wanted to highlight its “think” technology that lets a driver speak directly to a car.
 The show featured the contestants being shuttled around in a Ford equipped with the technology and fit it into several videos.

 “When we started eight years ago, it was more or less a traditional media buy,” said George Rogers, who heads the ad agency group handling the Ford account at JWT Team Detroit.
 “Over the years we’ve been at the forefront of turning it into a true branded-entertainment integration property.”

-Show creator Simon Fuller won't supply specifics, but he said the Apple deal isn't very lucrative by his standards.
-"It's not one of our more important deals financially but it's something we enjoy," he said. "iTunes is a great brand.
-And 'Idol' is still predominantly a music show."
+Show creator Simon Fuller won’t supply specifics, but he said the Apple deal isn’t very lucrative by his standards.
+“It’s not one of our more important deals financially, but it’s something we enjoy,” he said. “iTunes is a great brand.
+And Idol is still predominantly a music show.”